santagar/voice-agent/README.md

 All 404s are redirected back to `/` so the chat is always the entry point.

-### Admin routes
+### Platform routes

-- `/admin/login` – simple password-based login for the backoffice.
-- `/admin` – protected admin home (requires a valid admin session cookie).
+- `/platform` – protected platform backoffice (requires an authenticated session).

-Admin access is controlled via the `ADMIN_PASSWORD` environment variable (falls back to `admin123` in development if not set).
+Platform access is currently limited to a single admin email (see Authentication section).

 # 🧠 Architecture Overview